Tom Hammond

 Thomas Taylor Hammond (born May 10, 1944) is an American former sports commentator.
 Hammond began working with NBC Sports in 1984.
-Hammond covered Thoroughbred Racing on NBC and Notre Dame Football on NBC.
+Hammond is best known for his coverage of Thoroughbred Racing on NBC and Notre Dame Football on NBC.

-Hammond also served as the play-by-play announcer for NBC's coverage of track and field at the Summer Olympic Games and speed skating events during the 2018 Winter Olympics.
+Hammond also served as the play-by-play announcer for NBC's coverage of track and field at the Summer Olympic Games, speed skating events during the 2018 Winter Olympics and as a long-time play-by-play voice of the NFL on NBC.

 NBC Sports

 Horse racing

 While working at WLEX-TV in Lexington, Kentucky, Hammond's tenure at NBC began in 1984, when he was named as a co-host of the inaugural Breeders' Cup alongside Dick Enberg.
 It was supposed to be a one-shot deal for Hammond, but network execs were so impressed, he ended up getting a long-term contract.
 He was the main host of the network's thoroughbred racing coverage until Mike Tirico took over in 2017.

 Football

 Hammond's duties at NBC expanded to covering many other sports.
 He was the network's play-by-play voice for its coverage of Notre Dame football alongside analysts Pat Haden or Mike Mayock from 2000 to 2012.
 He was also the lead play-by-play man for The AFL on NBC.

 From the 1985 NFL season until NBC lost the NFL on NBC after 1997 season, Hammond had a regular slot working regional Sunday games.

 Hammond was considered the leading play-by-play candidate when NBC won the bidding for Sunday night NFL coverage beginning with the 2006 season, but ended up losing out to former ABC announcer Al Michaels after the latter signed with NBC.
 Hammond teamed with Cris Collinsworth to call the secondary Saturday Wild Card playoff game for NBC each year, including Chiefs-Colts in January 2007, Redskins-Seahawks in 2008, and Falcons-Cardinals in 2009, but teamed with Joe Gibbs and Joe Theismann for the Jets-Bengals Wild Card playoff game in January 2010.
-His final wild card game was Bengals-Texans on January 1, 2012.
+His final wild card game was Bengals-Texans on January 7, 2012.

 Hammond and Collinsworth also serve as the announcing team on the Madden NFL 09 video game in 2008 and 2009, Madden NFL 10.